berkleysayaka/DATA205-berkleysayaka/README.md

 b.
 Is there anything that can be done to improve the effectiveness of these support programs?
 c.
 Has the number of cases of debt restructuring and bankruptcy decreased?

-4.Understanding trends through time-series analysis:
+4. Understanding trends through time-series analysis:
 a.
 The relationship with trends in the overall mortgage market.
-b. the impact of economic fluctuations and policy changes on fraud and consumer damage.
+b.
+Economic fluctuations and policy changes impact fraud and consumer damage.
-c. changes in consumer awareness and behavior.
+c.
+Changes in consumer awareness and behavior.

 # What can be expected from the analysis results?
 1. More effective consumer protection measures: identifying fraud hotspots and areas where consumers are particularly suffering
-2. Sound development of the industry as a whole: By curbing fraudulent activities and restoring consumer confidence, it is possible to contribute to the sound development of the mortgage market as a whole.
+2. Sound development of the industry as a whole: Curbing fraudulent activities and restoring consumer confidence can contribute to the sound development of the mortgage market as a whole.
-3. Contributing to policy making: Based on the results of the analysis, it is possible to contribute to policy making related to mortgages.
+3. Contributing to policy making: Based on the analysis's results, it is possible to contribute to policy making related to mortgages.

 # Points to note when analyzing
-1. Data quality: To check the accuracy, comprehensiveness, and consistency of the data.
+1. Data quality: To check the data's accuracy, comprehensiveness, and consistency.
-2. Analysis method: To select an appropriate analysis method that matches your analysis objectives.
+2. Analysis method: Select an appropriate method matching analysis objectives.
-3. Identifying causal relationships: You need to be careful not to confuse correlation and causation.
+3. Identifying causal relationships: Avoid confusing correlation and causation.
-4. External factors: You need to consider the impact of external factors such as economic fluctuations and policy changes.
+4. External factors: To consider the impact of external factors such as economic fluctuations and policy changes.

 # Key Variables for Analysis
 To analyze discrimination patterns in the DMV area, I want to focus on the following variables from HMDA data: